 FRSZ 391.
 Topics in Forensic Science Laboratory.
 1-3 Hours.

-Semester course; variable laboratory hours.
+Semester course; 3-9 laboratory hours.
 1-3 credits.
-Maximum total of 6 credits for all forensic science topics courses may be applied to the major.
-Prerequisite: FRSC 300 or 350.
-Laboratory investigations in a selected topic in forensic science.
+A maximum total of six credits for all forensic science topics courses may be applied to the major.
+Prerequisite: FRSC 300 with a minimum grade of C. Laboratory investigations in a selected topic in forensic science.
 See the Schedule of Classes for specific topics to be offered each semester and additional prerequisites.

 FRSZ 438.
 Forensic Molecular Biology Laboratory.
 2 Hours.

 Semester course; 4 laboratory hours.
 2 credits.
 Pre- or corequisite: BIOL/FRSC 438.
 Provides comprehensive coverage of the various types of DNA testing currently used in forensic science laboratories.
 Students will have hands-on experience with the analytical equipment employed in forensic science laboratories and the techniques for human identification in forensic casework.
 Students also will explore and practice both scientific writing and writing of DNA case reports.
 Crosslisted as: BIOZ 438.